Today I passed the exam for Project Management Institute’s Agile Certified Practitioner (PMI-ACP).

 Before taking the exam, I considered myself proficient with the scrum framework, but didn’t know much about other agile methodologies.
 I found this makes the test considerably more difficult than the PSM I given the wide range of knowledge about other methodologies from xP to Kanban and the Crystal Clear family.

 I recently transitioned to a project manager role at work.
 The company I work for is undergoing a large scale agile transformation and I wanted a formal credential to show my understanding of core agile values and methodologies.
 I’m a big believer in professional certifications as a way of demonstrating a standardized level of knowledge and PMI has a strong reputation with their PMP certification.

-Since I already have a certification geared towards Scrum Masters and another in the software testing discipline, the ACP appealed to me as a good entry into project management certifications without jumping into the deep end of the PMP.
+Since I already have a certification geared towards scrum masters and another in the software testing discipline, the ACP appealed to me as a good entry into project management certifications without jumping into the deep end with the PMP.

-After the application is received and approved by PMI, the applicant has 12 months to sit for the test.
+After an application is approved by PMI, the applicant has 12 months to sit for the test.
 The exam consists of 150 multiple choice questions and must be completed within 3 hours.
 PMI doesn’t issue passing scores and simply shows Pass/Fail with a sliding scale that shows where the candidate end up on a range from Needs Improvement to Above Target.

 How I Approached The Exam